Climate Outreach Specialist for NYS Department of Environmental Conservation

 The dual degree offered through Bard CEP and the Bard MBA in Sustainability is for students developing careers that combine the skills needed in both policy and business.
 Students begin study at Bard CEP and complete the first-year curriculum in either environmental policy or climate science and policy before proceeding to the MBA program.

 Program Structure The first year of the program is completed at Bard College enrolled in the Center for Environmental Policy enrolled in the first year curriculum of either MS track.
 The second year is completed in New York City and online in the MBA program’s first year curriculum.
-The MBA NYCLab course fulfills the CEP internship requirement during the second year.
+Students enroll in a 3-credit policy internship in the summer after their first year of courses.
+The MBA NYCLab course and the 3-credit policy internship fulfills the CEP internship requirement during the second year.

 During the third year, students enroll in the second-year MBA curriculum and complete a concurrent CEP Master's Project and MBA Capstone Project.
 Students may waive out of either the MBA Innovation or MBA Business Pragmatics courses, and will waive out of the CEP Capstone Seminar and Topics in Environmental Policy courses.